rdfostrich/article-mocha-2018/content/evaluation.md

 In this section, we introduce preliminary results of running the SPBv benchmark on Comunica and OSTRICH.

-As the MOCHA challenge consists of running a system within the Docker-based HOBBIT platform, we provide [a system adapter with a Docker container](https://github.com/rdfostrich/challenge-mocha-2018){:.mandatory}
+As the MOCHA challenge requires running a system within the Docker-based HOBBIT platform, we provide [a system adapter with a Docker container](https://github.com/rdfostrich/challenge-mocha-2018){:.mandatory}
 for our engine that is based on Comunica and OSTRICH.
-Using this system adapter, we ran the SPBv benchmark on our system on the HOBBIT platform with the parameters from [](#benchmark-params).
+Using this adapter, we ran the SPBv benchmark on our system on the HOBBIT platform with the parameters from [](#benchmark-params).

 <figure id="benchmark-params" class="table" markdown="1">